fquezadae/allen-code-JAERE/README.md

 Reproducible example
 -----------------

-The code used to reproduce the work in Chen et al. can be found below.
+The code used to reproduce the work in "Chen, Y. Allen, Alan C. Haynie, and Christopher M. Anderson.
+2022.
+Journal of the Association of Environmental and Resource Economists." can be found below.
 This also serves as an use example of the package.
+Please note the package functions should be generalizable to any discrete choice problem - please see vignette for examples.

 ``` r
 library(barebones.FishSET)